-The use of Al in IT companies is affecting young employees, especially in the changing of the job market.
+The use of AI in IT companies is affecting young employees, especially in the changing of the job market.
 Al is taking over routine tasks such as coding, testing, and system maintenance, which were once starting points for junior IT professionals.
 This means there are fewer job opportunities for juniors, making it harder for them to learn and grow in their careers.
 Also, with more remote work, there are fewer chances for junior employees to learn from experienced professionals.
 In the future, there might be a shortage of skilled professionals in higher positions because juniors are not attaining the right experience.
 IT companies need to be aware of this, but cutting costs by not hiring juniors is tempting.
-To address this, we could consider some solutions like: - Public institutions, such as universities, government, and local offices, supporting projects that involve junior tech professionals to help them gain practical experience. - Providing incentives for companies to hire junior employees. - Industry-wide initiatives, led by trade organizations, which support the development of junior professionals. - Companies using new technologies, including Al, to identify the most talented junior employees. - Looking for specific skills in junior employees, such as rapid learning and adaptability. - Establishing mentoring programs within organizations to pair junior employees with experienced senior professionals.
-Al as an Intern Ingmar Krusch - CTO, Solaris SE In our organization today, AI can be compared to an intern.
+To address this, we could consider some solutions like: - Public institutions, such as universities, government, and local offices, supporting projects that involve junior tech professionals to help them gain practical experience. - Providing incentives for companies to hire junior employees. - Industry-wide initiatives, led by trade organizations, which support the development of junior professionals. - Companies using new technologies, including AI, to identify the most talented junior employees. - Looking for specific skills in junior employees, such as rapid learning and adaptability. - Establishing mentoring programs within organizations to pair junior employees with experienced senior professionals.
+Ingmar Krusch - CTO, Solaris SE In our organization today, Al can be compared to an intern.
 It serves as a brilliant assistant

 but lacks the experience to make critical decisions independently.
 Just as interns require training, guidance, and oversight, Al also needs domain-specific training, result verification, and appropriate guidance (prompt engineering).
 Nevertheless, Al can greatly enhance our teams.
 Despite the considerable hype surrounding Al, it's essential to remember that there are situations where other tools. such as traditional machine learning, may be a better solution.
 This is because they offer greater trustworthiness and understanding.
 This is particularly crucial in certain processes, like credit scoring, where decisions should be made based on clear rationale rather than guesswork.

-At Solaris, we are highly active in the field of Al, but we exercise great caution, especially concerning data, intellectual property, and any factors that directly impact clients and decision-making.
-However, we recognize the need to drive innovation in the embedded financing sector.
-To achieve this, we are making investments, upskilling our internal teams, and building the necessary expertise to integrate Al effectively into our platform.
+At Solaris, we are highly active in the field of Al, but we exercise

+great caution, especially conerty, and any factors that dicerning data, intellectual proprectly impact clients and decision-making.
+However, we recognize the need to drive innovation in the embedded financing
-Al transforming IT services

-Agnieszka Belowska - Gosławska, ABSL Vice-President, Technology

-introducing unprecedented speed

-in software development.
-This in-

-The Al revolution

-has brought about

-a transformative

-impact on IT services across

-multiple industries,
+sector.
+To achieve this, we are

+making investments, upskilling

+our internal teams, and building

+the necessary expertise to integrate AI effectively into our plat-

+THE FUTURE OF WORK REPORT

+form.

-Al is and will be part of innovation, it is not hype, it is reality.
-Today, every organisation
+Diva Tommei - Chief Innovation, Education and Marketing Officer, EIT Digital Al is and will be part of innovation, it is not hype, it is reality.
+Today, every organisation and leader faces the challenge of adapting to this new reality.
+Just make the first steps in upskilling and go from there!

-Digital

-Diva Tommei - Chief Innovation,

-Education and Marketing Officer, EIT

-and leader faces

-the challenge of adapting to this

-new reality.
-Just make the first

-steps in upskilling and go from